EcoChem-OSU/EU-S-and-Se/README.md

 - Random Forest Regressor (RFR).

 > [!NOTE]
-> **After critical evaluation, we retain two ML techniques, linear support vector regression (Lin-SVR) models for S and Se and the multilayer perceptron model (MLP) for Se.**
+> **After critical evaluation, we retained two ML techniques, linear support vector regression (Lin-SVR) models for S and Se and the multilayer perceptron model (MLP) for Se.**

 Input variable of the mode are:
 - Clay content, soil PH